 Overview

 With age, many individuals may face cognitive changes that can significantly impact their quality of life.
 Understanding the cognitive changes that occur with age is crucial for developing effective interventions and strategies to promote cognitive health.
-The Cognitive Aging Summit IV will bring together experts and researchers from diverse fields to explore the latest scientific discoveries, share insights, and foster collaboration in the study of cognitive aging.
+The Cognitive Aging Summit IV brought together experts and researchers from diverse fields to explore the latest scientific discoveries, share insights, and foster collaboration in the study of cognitive aging.

 Contact